j-es-craig/fpr_scale/README.md

  Piloting the development of a Fitzpatrick scale analogue for intraocular pigmentation

 ## Description
-This quick project aims to determine if fundus color can be separated into clinical meaningful groups using clustering analysis.
+This quick project aims to determine if fundus color can be separated into clinically meaningful groups using clustering analysis.

 ## Instructions
  1) Edit [init.py](init.py) with filepaths to image data, number of colors to extract, and estimated number of clusters